Ditectrev/DP-203/README.md

 - [ ] Create an external table mat contains a subset of columns from the Parquet files.
 - [x] Use Snappy compression for the files.

 ### You have an Azure Data Factory pipeline that contains a data flow.
-The data flow contains the following expression.
+The data flow contains the following expression....
+UNCOMPLETED QUESTION, PLEASE REPORT IF YOU FIND THE FULL QUESTION.

 ![Question 192](images/question192.jpg)

-- [ ] Box 1: 4.
-Box 2: 4.
+- [ ] Number of columns: 4.
+Number of rows: 4.
-- [ ] Box 1: 22.
-Box 2: 22.
+- [ ] Number of columns: 22.
+Number of rows: 22.
-- [x] Box 1: 22.
-Box 2: 4.
+- [x] Number of columns: 22.
+Number of rows: 4.
-- [ ] Box 1: 10.
-Box 2: 3.
+- [ ] Number of columns: 10.
+Number of rows: 3.

 ### You have an Azure Synapse Analytics pipeline named Pipeline1 that contains a data flow activity named Dataflow1.
 Pipeline1 retrieves files from an Azure Data Lake Storage Gen 2 account named storage1.
 Dataflow1 uses the AutoResolveIntegrationRuntime integration runtime configured with a core count of 128.
 You need to optimize the number of cores used by Dataflow1 to accommodate the size of the files in storage1.
 What should you configure?

 ![Question 193](images/question193.jpg)

-- [x] Box 1: A Get Metadata activity.
+- [x] To Pipeline1, add: Get Metadata activity.
 Box 2: Dynamic content.
-- [ ] Box 1: A Get Metadata activity.
-Box 2: A Get Metadata activity.
+- [ ] To Pipeline1, add: Get Metadata activity.
+Box 2: Parameters.
-- [ ] Box 1: Dynamic content.
+- [ ] To Pipeline1, add: If Condition activity.
 Box 2: Parameters.
-- [ ] Box 1: Parameters.
-Box 2: A Get Metadata activity.
+- [ ] To Pipeline1, add: custom activity.
+Box 2: User properties.

 ### You have an enterprise data warehouse in Azure Synapse Analytics.
 Using PolyBase, you create an external table named [Ext].[Items] to query Parquet files stored in Azure Data Lake Storage Gen2 without importing the data to the data warehouse.
 The external table has three columns.You discover that the Parquet files have a fourth column named ItemID.
 Which command should you run to add the ItemID column to the external table?